Getting a Driving Licence in Perth

 After completing the two year provisional period drivers are eligible for a full driver's licence.
 The first year is free for all drivers who do not commit a traffic offence during the two year period they drive on a provisional licence.
 Once a full licence has been obtained it is valid for 10 years, at which time it will need to be renewed with an updated photograph.

 The process of getting a motorcycle or moped licence is essentially the same as for cars.
 The same progression of tests, gaining experience and driving on L and P plates is needed.

 A Learner's Permit to drive a moped can be applied for at the age of 15 years and 6 months.
 When learning to drive a moped the accompanying rider must have held a licence for two years.

-- For information on getting a licence to ride a moped: Click here
+- Find information on getting a licence to ride a moped

 An individual must be at least 16 years old to start learning to ride a motorcycle with an engine capacity up to 250cc.

-Once a motorcycle licence has been held for one year an individual can apply for a licence for a motorbike with an engine capacity exceeding 250cc.
+Once a motorcycle licence has been held for one year an individual can apply for a licence for a motorbike with an engine capacity exceeding 250cc (R Class licence).

 The process of getting a driver's licence is broadly similar in all states and territories, but there are some important differences.
 To find out how to get a licence in any state or territory:

 - Northern Territory